 The image (click to enlarge) depicts a large area featuring the Gear Plains, home to Blackwater, where the first Red Dead game was situated.
 This suggests, to us at least, that the map will be much larger than the (already) huge maps of previous Red Dead games.
 It’s also worth pointing out the islands dotted around the outskirts of the mainland, indicating that the player will either be able to swim or take a boat to new locations.

 TechRadar claims that "a source close to the development of the new Red Dead game has confirmed to us that the map is indeed the real deal.”
 According to the site, the image is a “very recent art direction map” showcasing the different environments in the game.

-We've embedded the game's first reveal trailer right at the top of the page, but here you'll find other footage from the game - which so far only consists of this second cinematic trailer, as we all wait for the first real gameplay footage to arrive.
+We've embedded the game's third official trailer right at the top of the page, but here you'll find other footage from the game - which so far only consists of the first and second cinematic trailer, as we all wait for the first real gameplay footage to arrive.

 Red Dead Redemption 2 screenshots